 Phang Nga Bay and Phang Nga National Park offer many destinations and activities worth pursuing.
 Speedboats and longboats are great ways to navigate Phang Nga, so lining up reservations for trips around the bay may be helpful.
 Boats can be hired at reasonable prices.
 Adventurous types may prefer to secure private vessels.
 Use the first day in Phang Nga to become familiar with the surroundings.

+The clear waters of Phang Nga Bay make snorkelling a great activity when visiting islands throughout the bay.
 Khai Island, Khai Nok Island, and Koh Yao Island are worth visiting for a day or an afternoon.
-The clear waters of Phang Nga Bay make snorkelling a great activity when visiting islands throughout the bay.
-There is an impressive array of marine life on display, and islands throughout the bay house diverse populations of birds.
+An impressive array of marine life is on display, and islands throughout the bay house diverse populations of birds.

 Phang Nga Bay held a claim to fame long before movies showcased this unique area.
-James Bond Island is named after the lead character in the movie it was featured in.
-This limestone, needle shaped rock jutting out of the water appeared in the feature film The Man with the Golden Gun.
-The bay also appeared in Star Wars: Episode lll – Revenge of the Sith.
-Its distinctive look was used as the backdrop for planet Kashyyyk.
+James Bond Island is named after the lead character in the film it was featured in.
+This limestone, needle-shaped rock jutting out of the water appeared in The Man with the Golden Gun feature film.
+The bay also appeared in Star Wars: Episode III – Revenge of the Sith.
+Its distinctive look was used as the backdrop for the planet Kashyyyk.

 Phang Nga Bay

 Phang Nga Bay is filled with small islands and caves that can be reached by boat.
 Speedboats promise short trips to islands throughout the bay.
 Speedboats are also an affordable way to get around Phang Nga Bay.
 Khai Island, Khai Nok Island, and Koh Yao Island are worth visiting for a day or an afternoon.
 The clear waters of Phang Nga Bay make snorkelling a great activity when visiting islands throughout the bay.
-There is an impressive array of marine life on display, and islands throughout the bay house diverse populations of birds.
+An impressive array of marine life is on display, and islands throughout the bay house diverse populations of birds.

-Ten thousand years ago the sea levels were so low that one could actually walk from Phuket to Kabi.
+Ten thousand years ago, the sea levels were so low that one could walk from Phuket to Kabi.
 Today the area is a spectacular bay that offers visitors a multitude of natural wonders to explore, beaches to relax on, and several activities to fulfil one’s adventurous side.